hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 This flickering is likely caused by these apps running in XWayland.
 To fix the flickering, try running the apps with native Wayland instead.

-For discord, you can try the [vesktop app](https://github.com/Vencord/Vesktop).
+For Discord, you can try the [Vesktop app](https://github.com/Vencord/Vesktop).
 It has a multitude of install options for many distros in their README.

-After installing, you can then enable the wayland backend with this command:
+After installing, you can then enable the Wayland backend with this command:
 `echo "--enable-features=UseOzonePlatform --ozone-platform-hint=auto" > ~/.config/vesktop-flags.conf`

-This will add the parameters required to run vesktop with its wayland backend.
+This will add the parameters required to run Vesktop with its Wayland backend.

-On earlier nvidia driver versions, including 535, you may have to also include the `--disable-gpu` and `--disable-gpu-sandbox` flags, but as the names suggest, you will lose hardware acceleration for vesktop.
+On earlier Nvidia driver versions, including 535, you may have to also include the `--disable-gpu` and `--disable-gpu-sandbox` flags, but, as the names suggests, you will lose hardware acceleration for Vesktop.

-In other cases like vscodium, you can add the same flags to their respective flags files.
-In vscodium's case, this would be `~/.config/codium-flags.conf`
+In other cases like VSCodium, you can add the same flags to their respective flags files.
+In VSCodium's case, this would be `~/.config/codium-flags.conf`

 With NixOS, you can also try setting the `NIXOS_OZONE_WL` environment variable to `1`, which should automatically configure electron apps to run with native